Cutting implements and cutting remarks, combined.

 - The famous Inigo/Westley duel in The Princess Bride, where the two duelists discuss swordsmanship styles and dexterity as they fight, may be the most well-known example.
 Interestingly, though the fighting itself is pure Flynning, the various techniques they claim to be using (Bonetti's Defense, Capo Ferro, etc.) all include the names of real fencing masters.

-- Robin Hood: Men in Tights, the Mel Brooks parody of Robin Hood stories, featured Cary Elwes reprising his role as Westley... complete with similar quipping swordplay.
-His archenemy the Sheriff of Rottingham attempts this and fails...every time.
+- Robin Hood: Men in Tights, the Mel Brooks parody of Robin Hood stories, featured Cary Elwes in an expy of his above role, complete with similar quipping swordplay.
+His archenemy the Sheriff of Rottingham attempts this and fails... every time.

 - The title heroes of the Teenage Mutant Ninja Turtles films indulge in this with Michaelangelo and Donatello being the prime offenders.

-- The Curse of the Black Pearl features a short exchange of witty banter between Jack Sparrow and Will Turner, and the series only builds on the banter from there.
-Indeed, at many points in the trilogy one can discern who has the advantage in a fight by paying attention to who gets the better lines.
+- Pirates of the Caribbean: The Curse of the Black Pearl features a short exchange of witty banter between Captain Jack Sparrow and Will Turner, and the series only builds on the banter from there.
+Indeed, at many points in the franchise one can discern who has the advantage in a fight by paying attention to who gets the better lines.

 - Galaxy Quest's (mostly) fake fight in the airlock consists of trading insults ("Raving egomaniac!" "scene-stealing hack!") and (mostly) fake punches ("You used to pull your punches") while maneuvering into position to grab a blunt object.

-- The beginning of the third Librarian movie, Curse of the Judas Chalice, has an excellent example of this, with Flynn and the villain du jour dueling on stairs while critiquing each other's technique.
+- The beginning of the third The Librarian movie, Curse Of The Judas Chalice, has an excellent example of this, with Flynn and the villain du jour dueling on stairs while critiquing each other's technique.

 - Plenty of this happens in martial arts spoof Tongan Ninja, most notably when Action Fighter quips: "You fight like a baby... a dead baby!"